Minuscule 157

 Description

-The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose tables of contents are given before each Gospel (also known as κεφαλαια / kephalaia), chapter numbers in the margin of the pages, and their titles (known as τιτλοι / titloi) at the top of the pages.
+The manuscript is a codex (precursor to the modern book) containing the complete text of the four Gospels on 325 parchment leaves (sized 18.6 cm by 13.6 cm).[2]
+The text is written in one column per page, with 22 lines per page.[2]
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose tables of contents are given before each Gospel (also known as κεφαλαια / kephalaia), the chapter numbers are noted in the page marginss, and their titles (known as τιτλοι / titloi) are written at the top of the pages.
 There is no division according to the Eusebian Canons (an early system of dividing the four Gospels into different sections), though the Eusebian Canon tables are placed at the beginning.[3]
 Corrections in the manuscript can be mostly ascribed to the original copyist, who upon noticing a mistake whitened it out with paint, and then continued on with their copying of the correct letter or word.[4]: 79 Any remaining "glaring" errors are likely a reflection of the manuscript which was being copied from (known as the exemplar).[4]: 79

 It contains the Epistle to Carpian, prolegomena, lectionary equipment, subscriptions at the end of each Gospel, ornaments and pictures in vermilion and gold.
 The Gospel of John is preceded by a portrait of John the Evangelist with Prochorus.[3]